aws-samples/amazon-ecs-firelens-examples/examples/fluentd/multiline-logs/README.md

 },
 ```

 This Fluentd configuration will concatinate lines until it encounters a new line matching the provided regex in [extra.conf](extra.conf).
+The Fluentd concat filter uses Ruby regular expressions to match log lines. **It is recommended that you use the [Rubular](https://rubular.com/) website to test your regular expressions.**

 The example here would merge the lines: